- T 020 8769 7409

 - E email@example.com

-Cranial Osteopathy at the Leigham Practice is given by our award-winning Sergi Casals and Philip Rossiter, both Master’s Level Osteopaths from the internationally renowned British School of Osteopathy, throughout the week.
+Cranial Osteopathy at the Leigham Practice is given by our award-winning Master’s Level Osteopath, Philip Rossiter, from the internationally renowned British School of Osteopathy, throughout the week.

 What is Cranial Osteopathy?

 Many people assume that Cranial Osteopathy is a form of osteopathy that is only applied to the head, yet although time is spent applying light pressures to the skull, we can apply Cranial Osteopathy throughout the body.
 We often describe it as a delicate form of osteopathy where gentle pressures, movements and manipulations releases stresses and strains throughout the body.
-The subtle nature of cranial osteopathy techniques make this form of treatment particularly suitable for babies with a wide range of common issues, however the gentle techniques are suitable for all the family.
+The subtle nature of cranial osteopathy techniques make this form of treatment particularly suitable for children and people with fragile health, and those with wide range of common issues.

 Who should consider Cranial Osteopathy?

-Cranial Osteopathy takes a holistic approach and can be used by those seeking a non-invasive and very gentle approach.
-Like Craniosacral Therapy, Cranial Osteopathy is a sought after therapy for newborn babies.
-Traumatic births can lead to Mothers and babies attending to seek help with a variety of concerns, and Cranial Osteopathy has become hugely popular and highly praised by parents for the improvements they have seen with a wide variety of problems.
+Cranial Osteopathy takes a holistic approach and can be used by those seeking a non-invasive and very gentle approach, and has become hugely popular and praised for improvements seen with a wide variety of problems.

 What happens in a session?